LouiseMonciero/Ten-queens-puzzle/README.md

-# Ten-queens-puzzle
+# Ten Queens Puzzle

-A preview of 42 piscine
+This is a C function resolving the ten queens puzzle using the concept of BackTracking.